rbricheno/TTN-environment-monitor/README.md

 ![Arduino Uno](/images/arduino-uno.jpg?raw=true "Arduino Uno")

 * BME280 sensor in a breakout board - https://www.bosch-sensortec.com/bst/products/all_products/bme280 - You can find these on Amazon or eBay.
 Ours runs at 5V.
+To follow the workshop, we will be using the I2C protocol to communicate with the sensor.

 ![BME280](/images/bme280.jpg?raw=true "BME280")

-* UNIROI Starter Kit (or another Arduino starter kit) - http://uniroi.net/a/Products/20190401/70.html
+* UNIROI Starter Kit (or another Arduino starter kit) - http://uniroi.net/a/Products/20190401/70.html - the only things we're using from here are jumper wires and a breadboard.

 * Pi Supply Arduino LoRa node shield - https://uk.pi-supply.com/products/iot-lora-node-shield

 ![Arduino LoRa node shield](/images/pi-supply-shield.jpg?raw=true "Arduino LoRa node shield")